Obtaining a density of states (DOS)

 The tetrahedron method is enabled by setting the

 The following figure demonstrates the effect of this method on the DOS.
-Both calculations use the same charge density and the same number of -points inside the irreducible brillouin zone.
+Both calculations use the same charge density and the same number of -points inside the IBZ.

 The main output of a DOS calculation is the file